esnet/oscars-newtech/topo/README.md

 ### Running

-The `generate_topo.py` script is the main script that calls `esdb_topo.py` and `improve_esdb_topo.py` scripts in sequence ensuring thatthe output of one is passed as input to the other.
+The `generate_topo.py` script is the main script that calls `esdb_topo.py` and `improve_esdb_topo.py` scripts in sequence ensuring that the output of one is passed as input to the other.

 The `run.sh` shell script in turn passes production-ready parameters to `generate_topo.py` .

 `esdb_topo.py`: Contacts ESDB and does a good amount of processing.
-It creates two output files:
+It creates three output files:

 ```
     output/devices.json